DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-srv.md

 ## Evaluating the invocable

-Having already DSNTK server started, the deployed invocable can be evaluated by calling an endpoint with required input data, e.g. using **curl**:
+Having already ^dsntk server started, the deployed invocable can be evaluated by calling an endpoint with required input data, e.g. using **curl**:

 ```shell